STAM-NDSU/TRec/Tool/TRec/README.md

 ### Initial Analysis (First-time Use)

 1. If running the tool for the first time, it will perform an initial analysis.
 2. This process may take a while to complete.
+For reference, analyzing Java projects took the following durations: commons-lang: 3 hours 22 minutes, gson: 37 minutes, and commons-io: 1 hour 48 minutes.
 3. After the initial analysis, the tool will provide the recommendations.

 ### Subsequent Runs